rbrown146/Gov_Election_Analytics/index.md

 ![](./Images/PV_margin_grid_1980.png)

 Even since 1980 candidates seem to be running closer races in most states; with the exception of Utah, Idaho, and Wyoming, most states seem to very widely in intensity from strongly Republican to more moderately so (or perhaps even Democratic).
-This trend bodes well for Biden.
+This trend away from Republicanism bodes well for Biden.
 But given the many changes that have happened since 1980, like the downfall of the USSR and creation of Google, more relevant insights for the 2020 election will likely come from the past two decades.

 ![](./Images/PV_margin_2004.png)